Městečko

 Městečko is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

-The name literally means 'small town'.
+The name literally means 'small town' in Czech.

 Geography

 Městečko is located about 10 km southeast of Rakovník and 33 km west of Prague.
 It lies on the border between the Křivoklát Highlands and Plasy Uplands.
 The highest point is the hill Mečná at 433 m above sea level.
 The built-up area is situated in the valley of the stream Rakovnický potok and its tributary, the Ryšava Stream.
 The northern municipal border is formed by the Klíčava River and Klíčava Reservoir.
 The entire municipality lies within the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Městečko is from 1352, under the name Městec.
 The name Městečko first appeared in 1558.
 During the Hussite Wars, the settlement was completely destroyed and had to be rebuilt.
 The same situation was repeated during the Thirty Years' War, after which no inhabitants remained in the village, and it was restored only after its end in 1648.